Academic Warning, Probation, And Suspension

 Academic suspension

 Students who have not benefitted from academic probation or who demonstrate an abrupt decline in academic progress will be suspended.
 Suspension is deemed appropriate when it is apparent that the student needs a break from studies at Central to prioritize their academic goals and ultimately return and achieve a Central degree.
-Students are typically suspended for a minimum of two semesters, although the associate academic dean (or designee named by the VPAA) may, with discretion, reduce the period of suspension to one term.
+Students are typically suspended for a minimum of two semesters, although the Vice President for Academic Affairs or designee may, with discretion, reduce the period of suspension to one term.
 Students who have been suspended are not eligible to enroll in summer classes at Central College until after being approved for re-entry.
 A transcript notation will indicate that a student has been suspended for academic reasons (e.g., academic suspension MM/DD/YYYY).

-Students wishing to return to Central College following the suspension period must apply for re-entry by contacting the associate academic dean (or designee named by the VPAA) in writing.
+Students wishing to return to Central College following the suspension period must apply for re-entry by contacting the Vice President for Academic Affairs or designee in writing.
 The re-entry request will be evaluated in light of interim experiences that reflect increased readiness to succeed academically.
 Students have a greater likelihood of being approved for re-entry if they show evidence of growth; this can be accomplished by successfully completing courses at another accredited institution, securing counseling to resolve personal issues, engaging in work opportunities that demonstrate success, or similar opportunities.

 Academic dismissal